Recession Proofing Your Legal Practice

 Identify New Business Opportunities

 Our economy during a recession is bound to be unpredictable.
 But the ones who make it through the ups and downs unharmed are the people who focus on new business opportunities during a recession.
 As a Lawyer, you may have your own preference and niche.
 But the trick here is to focus on areas of law that boom even during this doom and manage it strategically.
 You may want to shift your focus more toward other areas of law like foreclosures, bankruptcy, litigation, etc. Further, you can even focus on clients who have been denied COVID-19 Insurance cover who need legal representation to fight the claim.

 Reassure Your Existing Clients

-The Coronavirus Pandemic has us all in a public-health lockdown and with that, you’re not in a position to personally check-in with your clients to reassure them and put their mind at ease.
+The Coronavirus Pandemic has us all in a public-health lockdown and with that, you’re not in a position to personally check in with your clients to reassure them and put their minds at ease.
 This is often when the client starts to lose faith in the lawyer and starts considering alternatives.
-The best way to avoid this is to regularly check-in with your clients.
+The best way to avoid this is to regularly check in with your clients.
 Keep them posted about the status of their case.
 Show some initiative by giving them prompt and regular updates.
 Try to be present and an active problem solver in their lives.
 Have a good attitude towards your client.
 As the saying goes – A happy client is a repeat client.